luozm/helper/content/authors/khushboo/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Pittsburgh
+- name: School of Computing and Information, University of Pittsburgh
   url: "http://sci.pitt.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio:

 interests:
-- Natural Language Processing
-- Knowledge Representation
-- Machine Learning in Health Informatics

 education: